tsimeonov/Computer-Science/Node JS/The Complete Node JS Course/Section 4/notes.md

 ### 4.2: Argument parsing with Yargs

+Yargs - is a interactive command line tool, it helps with parsing arguments.

 If you want to add an additional flag for exmaple and title node will not parse the result